 No tie in

-Umbrella companies generate their income by deducting a margin from the gross pay of a temporary worker.
-Therefore, if you’re on the books of an umbrella company but have weeks where you don’t work – you won’t have the margin to worry about.
+Therefore, if you’re on the books of an umbrella company but have weeks when you don’t work, you won’t have the margin to worry about.

 Minimal administration